ugunay/log-proxy-api/README.md

 ### Building

-1. Update appsettings.json Airtable->ApplicationId and Airtable->APIKey if you do want to work with your Airtable credentials.
+1. Update appsettings.json Airtable->ApplicationId and Airtable->APIKey if you want to work with your Airtable credentials.

 ## Running